Yarra Valley Water

 Email: [email protected]

-Protected Disclosure Act 2012
+Public Interest Disclosure Act 2012

-We have procedures in place to help employees and contractors understand the requirements and obligations under the Protected Disclosure Act and to facilitate the making and handling of disclosures and the notification of such disclosures to the Independent Broad-based Anti-corruption Commission.
+We have procedures in place to help employees and contractors understand the requirements and obligations under the Public Interest Disclosure Act and to facilitate the making and handling of disclosures and the notification of such disclosures to the Independent Broad-based Anti-corruption Commission.
 These procedures are available to the public at Yarra Valley Water's office in Lucknow Street, Mitcham.

 To support our Code of Conduct, Yarra Valley Water has a whistleblower program that staff, contractors and customers can access.
 This program now provides access to Stopline, a confidential, independent provider of whistleblowing services who can take full details of your concerns via telephone, mail, email, fax or the website.